Silver Purity & Fineness Marks Explained | 925, Britannia (958), EPNS | Mozeris

 EPNS = Electroplated Nickel Silver.
 A thin silver layer over base metal.
 Not solid silver; minimal scrap value.

 Identify the assay office (e.g. London leopard’s head, Birmingham anchor), then find the date letter on the item.
 Use a date letter table for that office (e.g. silvermakersmarks.co.uk) to find the year.
+For a full walkthrough, see our Ultimate guide to identifying silver hallmarks.
 Date letters have been optional since 1999.

 Make An Offer